Salami-Sam/PantserWriter/README.md

-# PantserWriter Beta (current beta version is beta5.2)
+# PantserWriter Beta (current beta version is beta5.3) (see current version notes in the Wiki)

 **Just download and extract the .zip file.**